-Students who intend to acquire a Master of Education for teaching in the Gymnasium must provide evidence of their skills in two foreign languages by the time they attend the final colloquium (Abschlusskolloquium) in the master's programme.
+Students who intend to acquire a Master of Education for teaching in the Gymnasium, Master of Arts German Studies or Master of Arts German as a Foreign Language / German as a Second Language must provide evidence of their skills in two foreign languages by the time of registration for the Master's thesis.

 In order to study this course at the University of Oldenburg as a student from outside of Germany, you need an adequate knowledge of German.

 You can proof your German language proficiency with the following language certificates: